Tixit/observe/README.md

 Inheriting from observe
 -----------------------

-So while observe is usually used a a function, it's actually an object constructor.
+So while observe is usually used as a function, it's actually an object constructor.
 You can inherit from `observe` just like you might inherit from  any other object in javascript.
 Instances created from a constructor who's parent is `observe` will have all the methods above.
 For example:

 ```javascript
 var SpecialObserver = function() {